greenelab/cimr/doc/source/contributing.md

 Following are required for all association summary statistics:

 ```
+column_separator: column separator used in the file.
+Default is
+    tab-delimited and do not need to be indicated.
+Other options
+    such as space, multispace, comma, tabspace and 8space need
+    to be indicated in the yaml file.
 rsnum : rs id of the variant
 variant_id : variant id in the following format
-    chromosome_position_referenceallele_alternateallele_genomebuild
+    chromosome_position_referenceallele_alternateallele_genomebuild.
-pval / pvalue: p-value of the beta estimate
+pval / pvalue: p-value of the beta estimate.
 beta / effect_size : beta coefficient estimate for the effect
-    of the variant on the gene
+    of the variant on the gene.
-se / standard_error : standard error of the beta
+se / standard_error : standard error of the beta.
-zscore: standardized or imputed statistic
+zscore: standardized or imputed statistic.
 sample_size : sample size for the variant underlying the
     effect_size and pvalue estimates.
 If not available per-variant,
     the total sample size used for the study is accepted.
 n_cases : **required for binary phenotypic traits only.**
-    n_cases are necessary
-    for downstream analyses such as coloc colocalization.
+    n_cases are necessary for downstream analyses and
+    proper interpretation and use of the submitted data.
 build: if not included in variant_id, genome build can be provided
-    as a yaml parameter
+    as a yaml parameter.
 ```

 Following are required for quantitative trait loci:

 ```
-feature_id : feature may be gene (eQTL), transcript (sQTL)
+feature_id : feature may be gene (eQTL), transcript (sQTL), etc.
 ```

-Following are optional:
+Following are optional but highly recommended for reuse of data:

 ```
 tss_distance : distance to the transcription start site of the